 This is nearly double the national success rate (41% as per Refugee Council).
 We are ...

 During the current coronavirus crisis, Asylum Justice are unable to hold our usual walk-in advice sessions in Cardiff or Swansea.
-Instead, clients can access telephone advice on the following numbers at the following times:

 Thank you for your understanding.